etomknudsen/tezos-baking/tezos-node-cpr/README.md

 ```

 ### Running the script
 You would want to make sure the script is running.
-You can start it manually, as a cron job or install it as a service.
+You can start it manually `./tezos-node-cpr.sh` (after having done `chmod +x tezos-node-cpr.sh`, as a cron job or install it as a service.
 For the latter you would want to do a service that looks something like this:

 ```
 # The Tezos Node CPR service (part of systemd)